GeekTG/Friendly-Telegram/docs/installing.md

 It's very simple - paste this command into a Linux terminal (on Android use termux): ```"$SHELL" -c '$SHELL <(curl -Ls https://raw.githubusercontent.com/friendly-telegram/friendly-telegram/master/install.sh)'```

+Or, for Windows, paste this command in a command prompt or Powershell window: ```Invoke-Expression((New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/friendly-telegram/friendly-telegram/master/install.ps1"))```

 ## Manual method

 This is split into several methods, one for each supported OS.